Milford, Texas: Explosion and fire

-Just after 8:30AM CDT on November 14, 2013, an explosion and resulting fire occurred near the intersection of U.S. 77 and FM 308 when a Chevron Corporation liquefied petroleum gas pipeline was punctured by a Chevron drilling crew.
+Just after 8:30AM CDT on November 14, 2013, an explosion and resulting fire occurred near the intersection of U.S. 77 and FM 308 when a 10 inch Chevron Corporation liquefied petroleum gas pipeline was punctured by a Chevron drilling crew.
 The five man crew abandoned the rig and escaped the explosion unharmed.

 Aftermath

 Due to concerns about harmful air quality conditions due to the burning pipeline, and the proximity of the fire to another larger gas line, the entire town of approximately 700 residents was forced to evacuate, including Milford ISD staff and students, to the nearby town of Italy as a 1.5 mi evacuation zone was established.

 While some residents were permitted to return to the town temporarily under police escort, the town remained evacuated through November 16 as the pipeline continued to burn.
 The fire also caused the postponement of a six-man football playoff game scheduled for November 15 as the players could not retrieve their gear.